prologin/iorgen/CONTRIBUTING.md

-There is no unit tests, because it is not very relevant for *Iorgen*: we want to be sure a generated parser works in its whole, not that the line in the middle.
+There is no unit tests, because it is not very relevant for *Iorgen*: we want to be sure a generated parser works in its whole, not that the line in the middle works with its very specific input.
 You may add some unit tests if it is relevant in your case, but for language generators, I think you will probably just lose some time.

 There are two kind of tests.
 The first one is to make sure the generated code stays the same with previous versions.
 This is useful when you do a refactor,